-Turn a plain grapevine wreath into a stunning Easter egg wreath!
+Turn a plain grapevine wreath into a stunning DIY Easter egg wreath!

 Before permanently adding the eggs, first place them on the wreath where you want them to go so that you can space them evenly.

 I wired the eggs to the wreath so I can remove them and use the wreath after Easter and add the eggs back in next year!